 Pupils in Year 6 actively take on additional responsibilities, including aiding staff in the supervision of younger pupils at break times.
-The roles of Head Boy, Head Girl and Prefect are considered to be reflective of the positive attitudes and standards to which all pupils should aspire.
+The Pupil Leadership Team are considered to be reflective of the positive attitudes and standards to which all pupils should aspire.